 Vermont Residential Lease Agreement Form – PDF Template

-The residential lease agreement for Vermont is between a landlord and tenant and states the terms and conditions under which the lessee may occupy the rented property.
-The general term is for one (1) year but can be altered if agreed upon.
-The tenant will usually be required to pay a small fee and undergo a credit check through the rental application to make sure that he or she is credible for a lease.
+The Vermont residential lease agreement is a contract between a landlord and tenant that states the terms and conditions under which the lessee may occupy the rented property.
+The term is generally for one (1) year but can be altered if agreed upon by the parties.
+The tenant will usually be required to pay a small fee and undergo a credit check through the rental application to make sure that he or she is suitable for a lease.

 Once a contract has been signed and the necessary deposits have been given to the landlord, keys and full access to the premises should be granted.

-- If the property was built prior to 1978, the landlord is required to attach the lead based paint disclosure and have it signed by the tenant.
+Lead-Based Paint Disclosure – If the property was built prior to 1978, the landlord must attach the lead-based paint disclosure and have it signed by the tenant.

 Vermont does not impose a grace period.
 However, case law has shown that landlords can only charge late fees that are necessary to recover losses incurred as a result of the late payment (Highgate Associates, Ltd. v.
 Merryfield).